jonurry/anagram/README.md

 ## Approach

-I followed a test driven development (TDD) approach to this challenge using the red, green, refactor approach.
+I followed a test-driven development (TDD) approach to this challenge using the red, green, refactor approach.
 I chose to implement the code using `node.js`.
 I wrote the code using ES6 syntax including ES modules and classes.
 This meant that the code had to be transpiled using `Babel` so that node could run it from the command line.

 The testing framework that I chose is `Jest`.
 It's really powerful and I enjoy using it.
 Tests are run in watch mode with coverage reports generated.
 Current coverage across all files is 95%.